antonybudianto/firebase-rs/README.md

 ## What is this?

-If you have a Rust server and plan to have API for your verifying your firebase users' [client token](https://firebase.google.com/docs/auth/admin/verify-id-tokens#retrieve_id_tokens_on_clients), then it's just for you!
+If you have a Rust server and plan to have API for verifying your firebase users' [client token](https://firebase.google.com/docs/auth/admin/verify-id-tokens#retrieve_id_tokens_on_clients), then it's just for you!

 It only contains small utility to decode your [client token](https://firebase.google.com/docs/auth/admin/verify-id-tokens#retrieve_id_tokens_on_clients).